QTechTheory/VQD/TrappedIon/README.md

 ```
 First, variable ``noisycircscheduled`` contains noise-decorated ``circuit`` together with its schedule.
 Command ``CircTrappedIons[circuit, mytraps, MapQubits -> False]`` imposes serial implementation
-locally to the node, but parrallel with respect to different nodes.
+locally to the node, but parallel with respect to different nodes.
+Remark that command ``InsertCircuitNoise[]`` will update the state of the virtual device instance, namely,
+``mytraps`` in this case; for example, the arrangement of the ions is updated.
 Note that, option ``ReplaceAliases`` replaces gate aliases/custom gates into standard **QuESTlink** operations:
 for instance ``Init`` gate here is defined as amplitude damping.
 Variable ``noisycirc`` contains noise-decorated ``circuit`` that is ready for simulation.